 But even when “unprecedented” seems like the word of the day, there are a few fundamentals of law school recruitment that remain the same.
 Here are four tried and true law school enrollment strategies from our work with EAB’s Law School Enrollment Services partners that can improve the size of your qualified applicant pool and help you reach your class profile goals.

 1. Develop a robust deadline strategy

 Earlier application deadlines are especially important.
 An earlier application deadline allows admissions teams to engage with high-ability students earlier in the recruitment cycle when there is less noise from other law schools promoting their own upcoming deadlines.
 And earlier deadlines give you more time to build relationships with high-ability prospects.
 This also presents an opportunity to admit these high-quality candidates early and gain insight into their intentions of enrolling at your institution.
-More than 50% of the time, a prospective student will enroll at the first school to accept them.

 2. Reach out to prospects who haven’t taken the LSAT yet

 With questions about admission tests swirling (How will COVID-19 continue to impact testing dates and formats?
 Do we accept GRE scores in lieu of LSAT?), now is the time to increase engagement with students who haven’t taken the LSAT yet.
 Although your team can’t predict how those students will score, you can begin to focus recruitment efforts on future LSAT testers by engaging registered students with high GPAs or who meet other important admissions criteria.